More than a few times this past week, you’ve probably had to step back and size up the Everest of information you’ve been trying to scale.

 2. Create boundaries and structure

-If you’re among those who have suddenly found themselves working from home—and home-schooling kids—take some time to assess your routines and workspace.
+If you’re among those who continue to work from home—often while also wrangling kids—take some time to assess your routines and workspace.

 “Finding a space, a physical space, to be able to do (your work) is helpful,” Dr. Cuddihy said.
 “So you can separate from the rest of what is going on in the house.”